eloj/radix-sorting/README.md

 You will notice that there's a cut-off point, usually after a few hundred or so keys, where radix sort starts beating the other algorithms.
 This is due to the overhead of initializing, generating and accessing histograms.
-In practice we're more likely to care about performance when sorting a lot of keys vs sorting a few, and we can always implement a hybrid which switches to a sort which handles small inputs better, giving us the best of both worlds.
+We can always implement a hybrid which switches to a sort that handles small inputs better, giving us the best of both worlds.

 The cost of allocating the auxiliary sorting buffer is not included in the timings by default.
 If you care